-Towers or columns are the equipments which are used in the industrial operation for the separation and purification process.
-All most every chemical industries contain these columns varying in different sizes, and even in analytical operations, instruments such as HPLC (high-performance liquid chromatography-columns )which are used for the separation of mixed components in the samples depends on the column design.
-Tray towers offer more pressure drop than packed towers. so, for simple separation tray towers which consists of trays or sieves are preferred than packed towers where a packing material is used instead of trays.
+Towers or columns are the types of equipment that are used in the industrial operation for the separation and purification process.
+Almost every chemical industry contains these columns varying in different sizes, and even in analytical operations, instruments such as HPLC (high-performance liquid chromatography columns) are used for the separation of mixed components in the samples depending on the column design.
+Tray towers offer more pressure drop than packed towers. so, for simple separation tray towers which consist of trays or sieves are preferred to packed towers where a packing material is used instead of trays.

 Overview of the Effects in a Column and Terminology :

-All mechanical aspects which occur in a column are referred as Effects in Tower, these mechanical problems caused by the physical properties and the mechanism by which column is operated by the control valves and inlet and outlet streams flow rates, even the structure and internal design also considered in this concept, we see some of the important and very well faced problem for every column, which is as shown with comparison of ideal condition of sieve tray column:
+All mechanical aspects that occur in a column are referred to as Effects in the Tower, these mechanical problems are caused by the physical properties and the mechanism by which the column is operated by the control valves and inlet and outlet stream flow rates, even the structure and internal design also considered in this concept, we see some of the important and very well faced problem for every column, which is as shown with a comparison of ideal condition of sieve tray column:

-The point at which this effect occurs the velocities of which a column is operated is called as flooding velocities.
-Downcomer and space between the trays are completely filled up by the liquid than the tower is said to be flooded, due to high-pressure drop due to increased flow rates of the streams.
+The point at which this effect occurs the velocities of which a column is operated is called flooding velocities.
+The downcomer and space between the trays are completely filled up by the liquid and the tower is said to be flooded, due to high-pressure drop due to increased flow rates of the streams.

 Ideal column operation |